xwmx/nb/README.md

 Default: 11 (yellow) for 256 color terminals, 3 (yellow) for 8 color.

 Set highlighting color.
-This should be set to an xterm color number, usually a value between 1 and 256.
-For a table colors and their numbers run:
+This should be set to an xterm color number between 0 and 255.
+To view a table of available colors and numbers, run:

 ```bash
 notes settings colors